helpbuttons/hb-docs/docs/English/concepts.md

 ButtonTemplates are defined in JSON and the frontend renders the appropriate form fields and filters automatically.

-**Example**: Admin creates a "Ride offer" template with fields: `from`, `to`, `departure_time`, `seats`.
+**Example**: The coordinator creates a "Ride offer" template with fields: `from`, `to`, `departure_time`, `seats`.
 When users create a "Ride offer" button, they fill in those extra fields.
 The Explore page shows a "departure time" filter.

 ---